 Based on Implant material or filler: Saline Implants vs Silicone Implants

 Saline implants are breast implants filled with saline or salt water.
 The implants are inserted deflated into the implant pocket and inflated with saline.
-The advantages of these implants are costly – they are generally cheaper, adjustable volume on the OR table and rupture detection.
+The advantages of these implants are costly – they are generally cheaper, adjustable volume on the OR table, and rupture detection.
 If the rupture is to occur with a saline implant it usually is noticeable very quickly by a size reduction on the ruptured side.
 The saline is then absorbed by the body naturally.
-Some disadvantages however are they tend to look less natural, feel less natural and are heavier then silicone implants per ml or cc.
+Some disadvantages however are they tend to look less natural, feel less natural, and are heavier than silicone implants per ml or cc.

 Silicone implants are breast implants that are filled with gel silicone material.
 They are more expensive than saline implants, lighter, feel and look more natural.
 Rupture with silicone implants may be difficult to detect because of the cohesiveness of the new gel implants.
 The volume is nonadjustable on the OR table and fixed.
 Most women in the united states have silicone implants.

 Based on Implant Shape: Round vs Shaped or Anatomic

 Round Implants are either saline or silicone (gel) filled they have equal dimensions.
 They generally come in 3 types of projection (low, moderate and high) and multiple volumes and widths.
 There are multiple implant manufactures in the market such as mentor, allergan and sientra.
 The important thing is picking the right size and projection for your frame and desired goals.
 Choosing the right implant for your frame is half the battle of getting a great result.
 Technique is the other half, good technique can result in a bad outcome if the implant chosen is not optimal for your frame.